 Data Citation Workshop is a series of events organized by Task Group “Data Citation Standards and Practices” of the Committee on Data for Science and Technology of the International Council for Science (ICSU CODATA) around the world, aimed at spreading the culture and practice of data citation within the global scientific community.
 “Russian Data Citation Workshop” was devoted to the Russian and world practice of data citing in geosciences.
 The organization of such event in Russian became possible owing to the support of the Executive Director of CODATA, Dr. Simon Hodson.

 The conference took place in Rosa Khutor village (560 meters above the sea) located in the suburbs, in the Adler district of the city of Sochi, 40 kilometers from Sochi International Airport.
 The resort is conveniently located and easily reachable by public transport and car.
 The 2014 Olympic games were organized in this region.

 Rosa Khutor is a prestigious all season world-class mountain resort that is nonetheless open to all.
 It offers a wide variety of activities for guests of different ages.
 In the resort area visitors can enjoy the remarkable picturesque views of the Sochi National Park, the blossoming rhododendrons on the promontory cliffs, Alpine meadows, mountain ravines, and blue glittering of the Black Sea visible from height of 2,320 meters — the highest scenic viewpoint in Sochi.
 The booklet about Rosa Khutor

-The conference sessions and accommodation of the participants will be based in Radisson Rosa Khutor 5* — a premium-class hotel with interior, developed by the prominent Swedish designer Christian Lundwahl.
+The conference sessions and accommodation of the participants based in Radisson Rosa Khutor 5* — a premium-class hotel with interior, developed by the prominent Swedish designer Christian Lundwahl.

 The hotel’s infrastructure features conference rooms, Wi-Fi coverage and a business center with modern office equipment.